Brean Down Fort and Brean Sands, Somerset

 History of Brean Down Fort

 Brean Down has been a site of importance since the Stone Age and even before this time mammoths and woolly rhinos roamed the headland area.
-On the south side of the headland are ancient field systems and the remains or a Roman temple.
+On the south side of the headland are ancient field systems and the remains of a Roman temple.
 More recently an Iron Age fort was built onto the headland and the banks and ditches remain today.

 On the headland are the ruins of Brean Down Fort, a Palmerston Fort, built to defend the country against a possible Napoleonic invasion.
-Across the Bristol channel is a similar fort at Mumbles Lighthouse, as well as on Steep Holm Island both with a slightly different layout but built with the same intention to protect the Bristol Channel.
+Across the Bristol Channel is a similar fort at Mumbles Lighthouse, as well as on Steep Holm Island both with a slightly different layout but built with the same intention to protect the Bristol Channel.
 The fort is ruined but many of the building remain and it is easy to imagine it bustling with soldiers.

 During the Second World War the fort again protected the Bristol Channel and the machine gun platforms are still in place.
 It was mainly used for training and even today is a landmark and turning point for flight training.